Sellular/buttons-pythonbot/README.md

 Rename config.ini.template to config.ini
 Rename music_genres.json.template to music_genres.json
+Rename hobbies.json.template to hobbies.json
+Rename pronouns.json.template to pronouns.json

-All roleID's in music_genres need to be changed to valid role ID's.
+All roleID's in json files need to be changed to valid role ID's.
 Remove genres not needed